-JOHN PHILIP SOUSA.
 By Associated Press.
-GREAT LAKES, III., May 31.-John Philip Sousa, who had the ran of liteutenant when he was direct of the United States Marine Band Washington, today enlisted in the United States navy.
-He began the organization of the Great Lake nav training station band, which has veloped into and of the
+GREAT LAKES, III., May 31.
+John Philip Sousa, who had the re of liteutenant when he was dire of the United States Marine Band Washington, today enlisted in United States navy.
+He began organization of the Great Lake natraining station band, which he veloped into one of the lake the

-Derold Chicogo See 41/17.
+Herold Chicago See 4/1/17.